DevFelipeRT/quotation-system/modules/Infrastructure/Logging/README.md

 ###### **Integration**

 The `ArraySanitizer` implements the `ArraySanitizerInterface` and is designed for composition.
-It acts as a central orchestrator, delegating specific tasks to specialized components, making the system modular and easy to test.
+It acts as a central orchestrator, delegating specific tasks to specialized components (for strings, objects, sensitive key detection, and circular references), making the system modular and easy to test.

 ###### **Security and Robustness**

-  * **Prevents Data Leakage:** Ensures that sensitive information does not leak into logs, API responses, or other outputs.
+  * **Prevents Data Leakage:** Ensures that sensitive information does not leak into logs, API responses, or other outputs by masking data based on keys.
   * **Denial-of-Service Prevention:** Prevents application crashes and resource exhaustion by correctly handling infinite recursion in circular data structures.
 The maximum depth limit serves as an additional layer of protection.
   * **Extensibility:** Its behavior can be customized via dependency injection, allowing for different detection strategies, sanitization rules, or masking tokens.